8 Simple Steps How to Repair Auto Body Rust and Restore Your Car's Shine

 Steps:

-Dry thoroughly using a lint-free microfiber cloth.
+Dry completely with a lint-free microfiber cloth.

-3. Assess and Remove Rust
+3. Evaluate and Strip Rust

-4. Apply a Rust Converter
+4. Use a Rust Converter

 Steps: